liamdev/mapsynth/README.txt

 Output controls the number of 'pieces' the program puts together to form the resulting maps.

+Count is the number of maps synthesised in a single execution.

+The remaining flags are boolean (integer value greater than 0 to enable):

+Float removal dictates whether or not to remove 'floating' roads from the synthesised output.
+SVG enables or disables SVG output of the results.
+Grid enables or disables the grid overlay in the SVG output.
+OBJ enables or disables exporting the synthesised cities to a 3D model file.

 Output:
 -----------------

-SVG maps are output into the root directory of the repository (likely to change).
+SVG maps are output into the root directory of the repository.

 An evaluation file is also written to the root directory, containing statistics for each of the generated maps, as well as the input maps.